Zuehlke/security-onboarding/javascript_basics/05_dom_manipulation/presentation/dom_manipulation.md

 	// call a method on the created window object w.alert('Hello');

-	// access the opener of the window (current window) w.opener;
+	// access the window that created w (current window) w.opener;

 	// close the opened window